Room Spell

 Finally, there are those that claim mineral wax is harmful to your skin, if you are unfortunate enough to touch it by accident.
 But paraffin has been used in skincare products for centuries, so this point of view doesn’t make any sense.

-As I hope you now see, mineral wax, which is what we use, is no more harmful than soy wax and is actually better used for making candles, than just being put into landfill.
+As I hope you now see, mineral wax, which is what we use, is absolutely fine, and it is also the better choice.

 Be the thorn, not the flower.
 Challenge, disrupt and question everything.